 Early next morning, after a night of deep thought, Hodja came forth:

 “Kind Master, I need the month of Ramadan to clean myself of all sinful thoughts.
 Then, I would like to depart by means of jumping into the well in my own garden.
 I hope your Majesty will deign to be my witness.
 After I leave, I wish the well to be covered without delay with a stone slate and never be used again.
-Is this allowed by your greatness?”
+Is this allowed by your incommensurable magnanimity ?”

 “It is.
 Go and prepare.”